SNL: Fallon’s Trudeau, Paul Rudd’s Macron and Corden’s Boris Johnson Bully Trump

 “Yeah, he’s not good looking like us three,” Johnson added, laughing.

-When Trump tried to sit down at them, they told him the seat was taken and made him sit with the “foreign guy” from Latvia.
+When Trump tried to sit down with them, they told him the seat was taken and made him sit with the “foreign guy” from Latvia.

 Later, the trio invited Kate McKinnon’s Angela Merkel to sit at the “cool kids’ table and Johnson put an “Impeach Me” sign on Trump’s back.
 “You know, you guys really are jerks,” Trump told them.
 “You’re all two-faced, and I’m not getting impeached.
 It’s all a sham.”